-The Northfield School District provides technology and telecommunications resources for district students to support and enhance student learning.
+To prepare every student for lifelong success, the Northfield School District provides technology and telecommunications resources for district students to equitably support and enhance student learning so they can become critical thinkers who are curious and ready to engage in our society.
 Access to and use of technology resources for students and employees is a fundamental part of education.
 This policy covers district student use of all technology and telecommunications resources in the district.
-The purpose of this policy is to govern and guide the appropriate use of these resources.
+The purpose of this policy is to govern and guide the appropriate use of these resources as we prepare every student to be academically and socially ready to choose their preferred pathway after high school graduation.